Stuff People Ask Often (FAQ)

 Q: Do I register my camper for the session matching the grade they are going into or the grade they are completing?

 A: The grade the are completing.
-For example, if your camper is in 8th grade before camp starts and 9th grade after camp ends, register him or her for a 7/8th Grade session.
+For example, if your camper is in 8th grade before camp starts and 9th grade after camp ends, register them for a Middle School grade session.
 It can be confusing because the registration system we use asks for your camper's grade in the FALL, but please register them for the grade they will complete before summer camp.
 We know this is confusing and we're working with our software provider to address it.
 Sorry :-(

 Q: I'm in the registration system and I'm not seeing the sessions for my kiddo's grade group.